zng-ui/zng/TODO/_current.md

     - CSS has the "position" property, that has sticky, webrender has something for this that we can use?
     - Current idea, have a `layout_parent = LayoutParent::Viewport`.

-* Fix text final size, either clip or return accurate size.
-* Finish testing text align, move demo to example.
+* Implement text align demo in text example.
+* Implement text start/end aligns.
+* Implement text clip.

 * Implement reverse `UiNodeList`.